young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 primarily aimed at users of the binary installer.

 It is assumed that readers of this document are already familiar with Firebird.
-If you are evaluating
-Firebird $MAJOR.$MINOR as part of a migration from Fb 2.5 you are advised to review the Fb $MAJOR.$MINOR documentation to understand the changes made between 2.5 and $MAJOR.$MINOR.
+If you are evaluating Firebird $MAJOR.$MINOR as part of a migration from Firebird 2.5 you are advised to review the Firebird $MAJOR.$MINOR documentation to understand the changes made between 2.5 and $MAJOR.$MINOR.

 Contents